LogSage: An LLM-Based Framework for CI/CD Failure Detection and Remediation with Industrial Validation: Conclusion Future Work

 In future work, we plan to upgrade LogSage into a more autonomous and adaptive LLM-Agent capable of orchestrating complex remediation workflows through iterative reasoning and proactive decision-making.
-This would empower LogSage to not only respond to failures but also proactively initiate multi-step diagnostics and repairs.
 We also aim to extend its scope beyond reactive failure handling to broader DevOps scenarios, including fault prediction, anomaly prevention, and automated incident response.
 These directions involve integrating with observability tools, modeling failure trends, and aligning with real-world operational workflows—pushing LogSage toward becoming an intelligent and proactive DevOps collaborator.